Broward County homeowners: Check if you're owed surplus funds. Free, no obligation check →

 Broward County Clerk of Courts

-You can search active Broward County civil foreclosure cases at the Broward County case search portal.
-However, navigating court records and filing a compliant surplus claim requires knowledge of local procedure.
-One missed deadline or procedural error can cost you the entire amount.
+Surplus funds from Broward foreclosure auctions are held by the Broward County Clerk of Courts in the court registry.
+Filing a compliant surplus claim requires knowledge of local procedure, county-specific filing formats, and the ability to track and respond to competing lienholder claims.
+One missed deadline or procedural error can cost you the entire balance.

 How Broward County Handles Surplus Funds After Foreclosure